-Survivorship Variable Universal Life is life insurance on two Insureds.
-If the contract is inforce when the second of the two Insureds dies, We will pay a death benefit.
-No benefit is paid when the first Insured dies.
+Variable Universal Life is life insurance on the Insured person.
+If the contract is inforce, We will pay a death benefit when the Insured person dies.
 You can choose between two death benefit options:

 - Option 1: death benefit equals the face amount of the insurance contract.
 This is sometimes called a "level" death benefit. - Option 2: death benefit equals the face amount plus the contract fund.
 This is sometimes called a "variable" death benefit.